Online Course Curriculum for Beginners: Complete Blueprint

 Video: The Primary Content Vehicle

 Video remains the dominant content format for online courses, and for good reason.
 It simulates the personal connection of in-person instruction while offering rewatchability.
-For beginners, keep videos focused—8-15 minutes is the optimal length for maintaining attention while covering substantive content.
+For beginners, keep videos focused—engagement data from multiple course platforms suggests 8-12 minutes optimizes completion rates for instructional video, with measurable drops beyond 15 minutes.

 Structure videos around single concepts rather than cramming multiple topics.
 This modularity helps learners find specific information later and makes the curriculum feel manageable.
 Include brief moments of visual variety—slides, screen recordings, on-camera segments—to maintain visual interest without becoming distracting.